Yuchees/esf_explorer_templates/README.md

 It uses Dash to achieve interactive HTML functions and Plotly to build scatter chart.
 The web app is deployed to Heroku server.

-Due to the data size limitation, only th4 chart and structures whom relative lattice energy are lower than 30 were present in this template.
+Due to the data size limitation, only th4 chart and structures whose relative lattice energy are lower than 30 were present in this template.

 ## Run application locally
 Create a new virtual environment by ```conda```: